-The Customs data on the National Freight Data Hub is from the Australian Bureau of Statistics International Merchandise Trade data.
-This is a detailed quarterly dataset extracted from the ABF Integrated Cargo System.
+This project is the continuation of a Hub pilot project to use customs data to understand import and export commodities passing through Australia's ports, and airports.
+Information is submitted by exporters and importers or their agents to the Integrated Cargo System (ICS), managed by Australian Border Force (ABF).
+The customs data on the National Freight Data Hub is from the Australian Bureau of Statistics International Merchandise Trade data.
+This is a dataset extracted from the ABF Integrated Cargo System.
 It contains commodity information by tonnes and value, port of departure, port of arrival, country of origin and destination, and mode of transport.

 The Australian Bureau of Statistics cleans and aggregates the data by making adjustments for coverage, timing and valuation.
 Further, as part of the confidentiality process, some of the statistics for certain commodities are restricted in order to prevent their identification.
 The ABS Methodology provides detailed information about the data cleaning process undertaken by the Australian Bureau of Statistics.

-The Australian Bureau of Statistics provides the data to the National Freight Data Hub under a creative commons licence and releases the historic data through the Catalogue.
+The Australian Bureau of Statistics provides the data to the National Freight Data Hub under a creative commons licence and releases the historic data through the data catalogue.